revanza-git/portal-gas/README.md

 ## Description

-Portal Gas is a Blazor project designed to provide a modern, responsive web application.
-This project leverages the latest .NET 8 framework to deliver high performance and scalability.
-It is based on one of my company's portals, with all sensitive data removed.
-The project is open-source and can be used as a template for your own web applications.
-It includes several modules such as:
+Portal Gas is a foundational template for a modern, responsive web application.
+Built with Blazor and leveraging the latest .NET 8 framework, this project is optimized for high performance and scalability.

+This version serves as a template tailored toward gas operations but includes modules to support other business functions.
+It provides a flexible starting point for building web applications in related industries or general business contexts.

+Explore and customize it to fit your specific operational needs.
+The project includes modules such as:
 - User Management
 - Work Overtime Management
 - News Management